m4v15/country-express/README.md

 Now let's use all of these templates some more!

-**Without adding anymore handlebars templates or HBS could,** you should add buttons that take you to new endpoints.
+**Without adding anymore handlebars templates or HBS could,** you should add links that take you to new endpoints.
-These endpoint should be and render the following:
+These endpoints should be:
-  - `big`: the same as `populations` but only render countries with population larger than 1 million.
+  - `big`: render the same as `populations` but only render countries with population larger than 1 million.
-  - `small`: the same as `populations` but only render countries with population smaller than 1 million.
+  - `small`: render the same as `populations` but only render countries with population smaller than 1 million.
-  - `sorted`: the same as `populations` but render the countries in order of population largest to smallest.
+  - `sorted`: render the same as `populations` but render the countries in order of population largest to smallest.

 **You should just be passing in different, manipulated data to the templates we already have.** If you want to, you can style the links a bit (and even make the link a partial!):